astrovm/hosty/README.md

 ## Whitelist

-You can include exceptions editing the file `/etc/hosts.whitelist` (with root permissions) or `~/.hosty.whitelist`, one domain name per line.
+You can include exceptions editing the file `/etc/hosty/whitelist` (with root permissions), one domain name per line.

+`google.com`

 Besides, hosty applies an internal whitelist based on Brave and uBlock Origin unbreak filters.
-If you only want to use your custom whitelist and avoid the internal whitelist run:
+If you only want to avoid the internal whitelist run:

 `$ sudo hosty --all`